 CWS - COLLEGE WORK STUDY - This is a program that provides part-time work at the Center.
 It is designed to assist students in their school expenses.
 The rate of pay varies but is at least equal to the minimum wages set forth in the Fair Labor Standards Acts.

-GSL - GUARANTEED STUDENT LOAN - This is a program of borrowing that is designed to assist students in obtaining financial assistance necessary to continue their seminary education.
+STAFFORD LOAN (formerly Guaranteed Student Loan) - This is a program of borrowing that is designed to assist students in obtainins financial assistance necessary to continue their seminary education.
 A student may apply if he/she is enrolled or has been accepted for admission for at least a half-time student.
 For an application, contact your local bank and/or the Financial Aid Office.